 What Is CNC Machining?

-So, we now know what CNC stands for and how CNC machines work.
-But not all CNC machines are used for CNC machining.
+So, we now know how CNC machines work.
+But not all these machines are used for CNC machining.

 We will take a closer look at all the different types of CNC machines that are available a little later.
 But in a traditional sense, CNC machining refers to only a few of these automated processes.
 Namely milling, turning, grinding, routing, drilling, etc.